Department of Physics and Astronomy

 660 Fluid Dynamics (ENVR 452, GEOL 560, MASC 560) (3).
 See MASC 560 for description.

 671L Independent Laboratory I (3).
 Prerequisites, PHYS 301 and 312.
 Permission of the instructor for students lacking the prerequisites.
 Six laboratory hours a week.

 672L Independent Laboratory II (3).
 Prerequisites, PHYS 301 and 312.
 Permission of the instructor for students lacking the prerequisites.
-Six laboratory hours a week.
+Six laboratory hours.

 Courses for Graduate Students